UAP-App-WG/uap-app-photograph-best-practices/BestPractices.md

 * Make sure your device allow for exif information in photos, if that's a permission on your device.
 * Use the hightest optical zoom you can?
 * Write a detailed account of what you saw as soon as you're photographed/recorded the event.
+* Send a researcher the video/photo in full resolution.
+Don't export it to a smaller size.

 ## Actions developers of UAP apps can take: